I Told You So

 Ishtura

 chuckled without humor.
-“The star has
+“The star has seven points, Amora.
+It was separated

 into seven identical sections.
-Over the
+Over the years, each part has made its way to a

-years, each part has made its way to a different location on Moccobatra.
+different location on Moccobatra.
 You will find all seven points to Pallador’s

 star and deliver them to us.”